 Tran-SET administration adopted alternative educational and delivery methods in order to minimize the impact of COVID-19 on STEM education and development activities.
 These alternative methods include the use of virtual environment whenever appropriate and applying social distancing and other CDC recommended practices for F2F activities.
 These alternative methods have proved successful in fulfilling the Center STEM mission and objectives.
 This web page provides STEM resources to students, parents, and teachers.
-If you have any questions related to partiticpation in any of these events, feel free to contact Dr. Momen Mousa at email@example.com or 225-424-9250.
+If you have any questions related to participation in any of these events, feel free to contact Dr. Momen Mousa at firstname.lastname@example.org or 225-424-9250.

 At Home STEM Events

 - Explore Activities by Grade level: These events are organized by Girl Scouts to provide STEM education and fun for girls in grades K-12.

 - Virtual Camp Marketplace: Virtual summer camp sessions for girls in grades K-12.

 - STEM NOLA @Home live sessions: Various online sessions on interesting STEM topics (Magnets, Levees, Friction, etc.) for K-12 students.

 Training for Educators

 - Summer Training at the National Energy Conference for Educators: Organized by NEED to provide teachers with the most up-to-date information on all aspects of energy.

 - Energy Education Workshops: Free virtual workshops for K-12 grade science teachers and math teachers.

 - Arkansas State University (ASU) Delta STEM Education Center: The purpose of this center is to enrich the knowledge of teachers in STEM.